Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Computational Experiments

 Now we present an exact algorithm based on integer linear programming (ILP) to solve the WMS auction.
-There is extensive literature on using linear integer programming to solve vehicle routing problems exactly~\cite{golden2008vehicle} and our formulation of the constraints is based on the one presented for the Dial-A-Ride Problem (DARP) by Cordeau~\cite{cordeau_branch-and-cut_2003}, simplified for a single driver.
+There is extensive literature on using integer linear programming to solve vehicle routing problems exactly~\cite{golden2008vehicle,Pessoa20,Vidal20,Cagri20,Mor22,Freitas23}, and our formulation of the constraints is based on the one presented for the Dial-A-Ride Problem (DARP) by Cordeau~\cite{cordeau_branch-and-cut_2003}, simplified for a single driver.

 We start describing the ILP model by its variables, whose values will be set to optimize the objective function.
 Each edge~$(i,j)$ has an associated binary variable $x_{ij} \in \{0, 1\}$ which indicates if the edge belongs to the trip.
 The real and non-negative variable $B_i$ is the instant in which the driver visits the node~$i$.
-The integer and non-negative variable $Q_i$ is the number of passengers in the vehicle after visiting node~$i$.
+The real and non-negative variable $Q_i$ is the number of passengers in the vehicle after visiting node~$i$.

-The objective function is to maximize $m \cdot s_{min}$ where the real and non-negative variable $s_{min}$ is the minimum surplus of the trip and variable $m$ is integer and non-negative, representing the number of passengers in the trip.
-A non-linear but direct formulation is
+The objective function is to maximize $m \cdot s_{\min}$ where the real and non-negative variable $s_{\min}$ is the minimum surplus of the trip and variable $m$ is a non-negative integer, representing the number of passengers in the trip.
+A non-linear but direct formulation~is {